 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)," which will require organizations that lease assets with lease terms of more than 12 months to recognize assets and liabilities for the rights and obligations created by those leases on their balance sheets.
-The ASU will also require new qualitative and quantitative disclosures to help investors and other financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases.
+ASU 2016-02, as amended, requires new qualitative and quantitative disclosures to help investors and other financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases.
 ASU 2016-02 will be effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years, with early adoption permitted.
-We are currently evaluating the impact of this new guidance on our Condensed Consolidated Financial Statements.
+We have begun a process to identify a complete population of our leases.
+Such process includes reviewing various contracts to identify whether such arrangements convey the right to control the use of an identified asset.
+The determination of the impact of this new guidance is ongoing and, as such, we are not able to reasonably estimate the effect the adoption of this new standard will have on our financial statements.
+Based on our preliminary assessment of this ASU, we believe the new standard will have a significant impact on our Condensed Consolidated Balance Sheet, which has not yet been quantified.
+In July 2018, the FASB issued an ASU to provide an additional transition method to adopt the guidance by allowing entities to initially apply the new leases standard at the adoption date and recognize a cumulative effect to the opening balance of retained earnings.
+We are currently evaluating the choice of transition options.

 In January 2017, the FASB issued ASU No. 2017-04, "Intangibles - Goodwill and Other (Topic 350)," which simplifies how an entity is required to test for goodwill impairment.
 ASU 2017-04 will be effective for annual or interim goodwill impairment tests in fiscal years beginning after December 15, 2019, with early adoption permitted after January 1, 2017.
-We are currently evaluating the impact of this new guidance on our Consolidated Financial Statements.
+We are currently evaluating the impact of this new guidance on our Condensed Consolidated Financial Statements.